tjiiv-cprg/EPro-PnP/EPro-PnP-6DoF/README.md

 This is the official PyTorch implementation of End-to-End Probabilistic Perspective-n-Points for 6DoF object pose estimation. [[paper](https://arxiv.org/pdf/2203.13254.pdf)]

-The code is modified from the [official implementation of CDPN](https://github.com/LZGMatrix/CDPN_ICCV2019_ZhigangLi).
+The code is modified from the [official implementation of CDPN](https://github.com/LZGMatrix/CDPN_ICCV2019_ZhigangLi), and is used for benchmarking only. **We will not maintain this code except for bug fixes.**

 ## Introduction